zowe/zowe-explorer-vscode/README.md

 Use the following tips to familiarize yourself with the extension and make the best use of it:

-* **Data set persistence settings:** You can enable the persistence of any data sets and USS files by adding them to the **Favorites** tab.
-Right-click on a data set or USS file and click **Add Favorite**.
+* **Data set, USS and jobs persistence settings:** You can enable the persistence of any data sets, USS files and jobs by adding them to the **Favorites** tab.
+Right-click on a data set, USS file or jobs and click **Add Favorite**.

-* By default, Visual Studio Code does not highlight data set syntax.
-To enhance the experience of using the extension, download an extension that highlights syntax, such as [IBM Z Open Editor](https://marketplace.visualstudio.com/items?itemName=IBM.zopeneditor) or [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack).
+* **Syntax highlighter:** Zowe Explorer supports syntax hightlighters for data sets.
+To enhance the experience of using the extension, download an extension that highlights syntax, such as [IBM-JCL](https://marketplace.visualstudio.com/items?itemName=kelosky.ibm-jcl), [IBM-Assembler](https://marketplace.visualstudio.com/items?itemName=kelosky.ibm-assembler) or [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack).

 ### Advanced Configuration